JisuPatrickPark/Augmentor_customizing/README.md

 Customize Augmentor package

 # Customize "Operations.py" and "Pipeline.py"
--Supplement additional operation.
+1. Supplement additional operation.
+   - Flip Rotation : expnad a input image with flipped image, rotate the expanded image, and crop the rotated image as its original size

+   - Flip Rotation GaussianBlur : expnad a input image with flipped image, rotate the expanded image, operate Gaussian blurring on the boundary place of central image, and crop as its original size

--Change original parameters into random variable.
+2. Change original parameters into random variable.

 # How to use